Kidnappings and cattle prods – rabbinical ‘courts’ have painful ways of enforcing divorce

 They suited up for the task at a New Jersey warehouse by donning Halloween masks and bandannas.
 One suspect wore a garbage bag over his clothes while another slipped on a Metallica T-shirt on top of his clothes.

-Rabbi Mendel Epstein is a prominent ultra-Orthodox divorce mediator in Brooklyn, NY, who this summer published a Bill of Rights of a Jewish Wife, and Rabbi Martin “Mordachai” Wolmark is the head of Yeshiva Shaarei Torah in Monsey, NY.
+Rabbi Epstein is a prominent ultra-Orthodox divorce mediator in Brooklyn, NY, who this summer published a Bill of Rights of a Jewish Wife, and Rabbi Martin “Mordachai” Wolmark is the head of Yeshiva Shaarei Torah in Monsey, NY.

 Assistant US Attorney Joseph Gribko told a judge on Thursday in a federal court hearing: